Robert-Hughes/SanctuaryPlayer/README.md

 * the saved positions list "2 hours ago" etc. Should update even when not refreshed, so when coming back later it doesn't say "just now"
 * Default quality settings?
 * Ctrl-click to open saved positions in a new tab.
 Right click on them too?
 So maybe just make them an <a>?
+* Make saved positions table selectable to copy into clipboard?